SerhanMiah/GA-Project-2-Trivia/README.md

 ### Challenges
 * Was randomizing the quiz for the game.
 Randomise the correct answers and incorrect answer in the Trivia position.
-* Other issues were packages as I was unable to use some of the packages or install as I had some notifications on babel which wasn’t ideal on the Project 2 share file.
-I had to ask Alex to send me all the packages zipped to me after each commit as I was unable to get the current version of the Project.
+* As this was our first pair project we did have some issues with github with pushing and pulling data.
+As Alex was working on a window OS we did have some software and hardware issues but were available to resolve them by communicating with Zoom to discuss problems.

+### Bugs
+* There are some obvious bugs I would like to address, and will be revisiting the react-API making it compatible with small devices like mobile and tablet devices.
+If you use the trivia on a mobile phone with less than 600px the buttons disappear, I hope that using react-bootstrap will be an easy fix as I know it is responsive to the size of the device.

 ## Future improvements:

 * I would like to fix the button press as the colour remains when the next question gets loaded.
-* I would like to update some of the stylings and see if I could make the react button work or use CSS to hide the button but would need to look at it more
+* I would like to update some of the stylings and see if I could make the react button work or use CSS to hide the button but would need to look at it more.

 ## Key learnings
 This was my first time working on a pair project and I have learned a lot working with Alex.
-It was a unique experience coming from our previous project and working together we were able to overcome our strengths and weakness in making a Trivia App using a public API.
+It was a unique experience coming from our previous project and working together we were able to overcome our strengths and weaknesses in making a Trivia App using a public API.
 There were many issues and one of the key components coming from this project was the hardware compatibility issues both Alex had to solve.
 Using conditional JS to map through and using a variety of useState throughout this project.